 - 1. What is an office layout? - 2.
-What are the benefits of principle of office layout?
+What are the benefits of principle of office layout? - 3.
+List the types of office layout you are taught.

-Principle of office layout is refers to the systematic planning and designing of office space and arrangement of office equipments; furniture and other physical facilities.
+Principle of office layout is referring to the systematic planning and designing of office space and arrangement of office equipment's; furniture and other physical facilities.
 The main objectives of office layout are to utilise space to facilitate workflow and minimise risk.